 EpLink is the Epilepsy Research Program of the Ontario Brain Institute.
 We are an epilepsy research program focused on finding new ways to diagnose, treat and improve the lives of people living with drug-resistant epilepsy.
 Our program is funded by the Ontario Brain Institute and aims to bring health innovations directly to the epilepsy community.

-Our goals include improving the diagnosis and treatment for drug-resistant epilepsy and improving the lives of people living with it.
-To do so, we have over 35 researchers working on research projects at eight institutions across Ontario, focusing on:
+Our goals are to improve the diagnosis and treatment for drug-resistant seizures and improve the lives of people living with epilepsy.
+We have over 35 lead researchers working on research projects at eight institutions across Ontario that focus on:

 - Diet Therapy